cbrennanpoole/Qualitative-Self/README.md

     - Audit national accounts incessantly to create a 100% service standard while gaining acute awareneness of companies single largest customers `shipper` i.e. :
         - Lowe's Inc.,
         - Starbucks
-            - `origin Lebanon, TN`
+            - `Origin Lebanon, TN`
         - Behr,
         - Sherwin Williams,
         - Benjamin Moore.
     - Verify and
         1. Sign-off shipments in loading status (LOA)
             - Establish daily crossover and 'walk-the-doors' *standard work process* with relief team  `supervisor / peer`,
-            - double check shipments in LOA status to guarantee
+            - Double check shipments in LOA status to guarantee
                 1. Freight is Block with proper protocol technique,
                 2. Braced using best practices for guidance,
                 3. Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
 8. Verify zone is ready for cross-over by
     - Filling of internal work stations needs :
         1. Tools : in - place and braced,
-        2. doors chocked & blocked.
+        2. Doors chocked & blocked.
         3. equipment / load bars stowed.

 ---